KSanthanesh/Yoga-Mindfulness/README.md

 ## Testing
 ### Code Validation

-- W3 Markup Validation Service- To validate HTML document, i used Validate by direct input, some errors shown, and then i fixed the errors.
+- W3 Markup Validation Service- To validate HTML document, i used Validate by direct input, some errors shown, and then i fixed the errors.<br>
+W3 HTML Validation Result:<br>
+<b>Document checking completed.
+No errors or warnings to show.</b>
-- W3 CSS Validation Service- To validate HTML document, i used validate by direct input, no errors shown, but 8 warning shown in the W3 validation page.
+- W3 CSS Validation Service- To validate HTML document, i used validate by direct input, no errors shown, but 8 warning shown in the W3 validation page.<br>
+W3 CSS validation Result:<br>
+<b>Congratulations!
+No Error Found.</b>
 ### Supported Screen and Browsers
   I have used the most common browser to test my website,
   1. Mozilla Firefox